 This process essentially substituted what could have been weeks - or more likely months of calling and following up with a handful of sites, with a digital process that instantly compared hundreds of suitable sites.
 The Stowga Marketplace narrowed down the two best options for their requirements, one of which was by far the best choice.

 Interestingly, the option they chose was a “grey-space” supplier.
 Grey space is spare space in an already occupied warehouse, but a warehouse that belongs to a retailer, i.e. a company whose core business is not logistics.
-Grey space is therefore ‘off-market’ and is not available through traditional agency channels.
+Grey space is therefore ‘off-market’ and is not available through traditional agency channels, meaning this space would be even harded to find.

-What made this even more interesting is that the supplier was ASDA, which is an end customer for many of Oakland International products which saves transport costs and reduces inefficient transport movements since Oakland can now send in chilled products daily and collect frozen stock to replenish own frozen storage at Redditch.
+What made this even more interesting is that the warehouse supplier was ASDA, which is an end customer for many of Oakland International products.
+This convenient partnership saves transport costs and reduces inefficient transport movements since Oakland can now send in chilled products daily and collect frozen stock to replenish its own frozen storage at Redditch.

 ASDA, as an innovative and forward-thinking company has been working with Stowga to help monetise empty capacity across their warehouse portfolio and make the most of their real estate assets.
 They had already transacted through the Stowga Marketplace with customers including FTSE-100 companies and had strong positive recommendations through the platform.